City Council Entrance Interview: Harrison Kass

 Age: 37

-Job: Policy advisor to Commissioner Rene Gonzalez
+Job: Policy adviser to Commissioner Rene Gonzalez

 Fun fact: He’s a hair metal guitarist.

-Harrison Kass, a policy advisor to Commissioner Rene Gonzalez, has also worked as an intern in Mayor Ted Wheeler’s office.
+Harrison Kass, a policy adviser to Commissioner Rene Gonzalez, has also worked as an intern in Mayor Ted Wheeler’s office.
 That background lends him a greater familiarity with the workings of City Hall than most candidates.
 He also brings a varied background to the District 3 race, having grown up in a family that descended from the middle class into homelessness in the great recession.
 He rebounded from that to earn graduate degrees in law (University of Oregon) and journalism (NYU).
 Kass qualified for matching funds from the city’s Small Donor Elections program.

 Why are you running for office?